 Solely showing a flight number doesn’t provide a huge benefit.
 One crucial advice to enrich the flight list with helpful information.

-This will bring two massive advantages: On the one hand, you can quickly identify single flights with a specific problem, and on the other hand, you can quickly assess the overall situation of your operations according to the overall coloring of the flight list.
+This will bring two fundamental advantages: On the one hand, you can quickly identify single flights with a specific problem, and on the other hand, you can quickly assess the overall situation of your operations according to the overall coloring of the flight list.

-In case the dashboard, more and more turns yellow problems start to rise.
-And if you can spot a lot of red on your dashboard, you are facing massive problems.
+With our product, we defined several rules, but all follow the same core principle.
+In case the flight list is mostly black/white, operations run smoothly.
+But in case the dashboard more and more turns yellow problems start to rise.
+Ultimately, if you can spot a lot of red on your dashboard, you are facing massive problems.

+Especially when it comes to medium and long-haul operations, the importance of accurate weather information is enormous.
 Since there are many providers for weather data (METAR, TAF), it is relatively easy to integrate this kind of information.

 The challenge we observed is in translating the information (METAR and TAF are quite cryptic for many people).
 That’s why we put a lot of effort into visualizing the text-based information.